Purpose of the First-Year Seminar

 Choosing a First-Year Seminar

-When choosing a First-Year Seminar, students select five from over 40 seminars, and they are guaranteed one of their five choices.
-In the spirit of liberal learning, students are encouraged not just to pick seminars that reflect their current areas of academic interest but also to consider ones with topics that are novel and intriguing.
-Since First-Year Seminars are not linked to majors, students are welcome to use the First-Year Seminar to explore new subjects that they find intriguing.
+When choosing a First-Year Seminar, you will select from over 40 options, and you are guaranteed one of your five choices.
+You are encouraged not just to pick seminars that reflect your current areas of academic interest but also to consider ones with topics that are novel and intriguing.
+Since First-Year Seminars are not linked to majors, you are welcome to use this opportunity to explore new subjects that you find intriguing.